Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-influential-works.md

 ### Principal Models and Approaches
 Renaissance prioritized massive data ingestion, pattern discovery, and algorithmic execution.
 Hidden Markov models, Bayesian inference, and machine-learning ensembles were layered into thousands of short-lived signals that demanded continuous monitoring.

-### Practitioner Implications
+### Practitioner Checklist
-- Sustain a research feedback loop that links scientists, engineers, and trading operations.
+- [ ] Sustain a research feedback loop that links scientists, engineers, and trading operations.
-- Rotate or retire signals before crowding erodes their edge.
+- [ ] Rotate or retire signals before crowding erodes their edge.
-- Bake risk controls into infrastructure so drawdown limits and stress tests run automatically.
+- [ ] Bake risk controls into infrastructure so drawdown limits and stress tests run automatically.

 ## 2. _The Physics of Finance_